hksx1987/JKSET/README.md

 JKSETBrain

-  -The subclass of JKCardMatchingGameBrain and handle specific SET game details.
+  -The subclass of JKCardMatchingGameBrain and handle specific SET game details, like giving user nice description feedback about miss-match details.

 JKSETCType